JudeTulel/web3deliveries/README.md

 ## Overview

 This project is a decentralized delivery application that leverages blockchain technology and The Graph protocol to secure deliveries.
-By using smart contracts, it ensures transparency and accountability in the delivery process.
-The application allows users to send and receive packages securely, while delivery personnel can manage their tasks effectively.
+By using smart contracts, it allows for transparency and accountability in the delivery process.
+The application allows users to send and receive packages securely in a user owned application, while delivery personnel can manage their tasks effectively.

 ## Features